pennyblack-io/php-sdk/README.md

 You will need an API key to access Penny Black services.
 If you have a test environment setup then you can set the `$isTest` flag to true to make requests against our test servers.
 For most customers we only offer production accounts.

+The example below uses Guzzle, but you can use any PSR-18 compatible HTTP client, see the package options [here](https://packagist.org/providers/psr/http-client-implementation) and [here](https://packagist.org/providers/psr/http-factory-implementation).

 ```php
 <?php